Feedback on mandatory registration for platform providers

 After bringing you the findings of the consultation process into the mandatory registration for Support Coordination (SC) and Supported Independent Living (SIL) providers, here is “Part Two” on Platform Providers.

 To briefly recap, change is afoot for the provider registration system.
 In 2023, the NDIS Review recommended mandatory registration or enrolment for all providers.
 In response, government formed a Provider and Worker Registration Taskforce, which handed down its report last year.
 The government has since announced that SIL providers, SC and Platform Providers would be the first up for mandatory registration.
-The NDIS Commission released a consultation paper to seek advice on the mandatory registration of these providers, including one paper on SIL and SC providers, and one on Platform Providers.
+The NDIS Commission released consultation papers to seek advice on the mandatory registration of these providers, including one paper on SIL and SC providers and one on Platform Providers.

 The result of the consultations, which included “town hall” style meetings, industry forums, submissions and surveys, was recently released by the NDIS Commission in a “What we heard” report.
 So, what did they hear?